bwang40/OASBUD_DataProcessing/README.rst

 ===================
 Breast cancer is the most common cancer in women.
 According to a report by the World Health Organization (WHO), 0.5 million women die of breast cancer each year.
 The Open Access Series of Breast Ultrasonic Data (`OASBUD <https://zenodo.org/record/545928#.XYp6mShKi9w>`_), presented in is a set of RF signals which were recorded from breast lesions and are now freely available for studying the specificity of the ultrasonic backscattered echoes from malignant and benign breast masses.

 The following figure are 8 differnet plots of ultrasonic image envelope data plottings.
+The region of interests are labelled in white lines.

 .. image:: https://github.com/bwang40/OASBUD_DataProcessing/blob/master/image/lessionplot.png
    :scale: 15